 Our mission is to

-In addition to a number of dedicated and joint sessions at the 2023 and 2024 annual CEA meetings, we are running an interdisciplinary seminar series on wellbeing research, co-hosted by McGill University and the University of Toronto, described below.
+In addition to a number of dedicated and joint sessions at the annual CEA meetings since 2023, we are running an interdisciplinary seminar series on wellbeing research, co-hosted by McGill University and the University of Toronto, described below.
 We also host a mailing list (google group) for interested researchers, and have formal membership, at no cost, for CEA members.
 You can contact Chris Barrington-Leigh to sign up or join.

 Easterlin Paradox miniseries |